 Science Museum [Exhibition Road, South Kensington, SW7 2DD; Free] This is probably an obvious one, but the Science Museum is a place I would happily bring Little T time and time again.
 It’s a fun experience with two areas in particular with hands-on activities for little ones.
 At the Garden, young ones discover science through play, with areas covering construction, water, light and sound.
 Little T spent most of his time listening to his voice being carried through a giant tube, tugging at the tactile display wall that consisted of wellies, springs and stones and moving little tub boats along a large water table (the highlight of the visit!).
 The Pattern Pod is a multi-sensory area for 5-8 year olds that could also interest toddlers with its interactive exhibits encouraging children to recognise and copy patterns.
 Open from 1000 to 1900, last entry 1815 with cafés onsite and plenty more dining options near South Kensington tube station.

-What are your favorite places to explore around London?
+What are your favorite places to explore around London with kids?
 Please let me know in the comments!

 [Updated 6 March 2017 with links to our days out reviews]